The best pastries in Tucson and where to find them

 When I lived abroad, I was able to visit Paris, but on a budget that meant I couldn’t eat in restaurants, only bakeries.
 Parisian bakers make yearly lists of their best croissant makers and I planned my day around visiting the winners.
 Jackie’s croissants are the first I’ve had stateside that could have been on my itinerary.

-My favorite plain croissants in town are at Houlden’s Rise Above, 5029 E. Fifth St. Though I appreciate owner Hannah Houlden’s strong values and dedication to providing vegan pastries to Tucsonans, her croissants are superlative regardless, with beautiful layers.
+My favorite plain croissants in town are at Houlden’s Rise Above.
+Though I appreciate owner Hannah Houlden’s strong values and dedication to providing vegan pastries to Tucsonans, her croissants are superlative regardless, with beautiful layers.
 The fact that they’re vegan only adds to the miracle.

 Note: For those of us with gluten intolerances, Patisserie Jacqui’s passionfruit cheesecake is gluten-free heaven.